Walter Ellerton

-Admiral Walter Maurice Ellerton CB (5 August 1870 – 27 November 1948) was a Royal Navy officer who went on to be Commander-in-Chief, East Indies Station.
+Admiral Walter Maurice Ellerton CB (5 August 1870 – 27 November 1948) was a Royal Navy officer who went on to be commander-in-chief of the East Indies Station.

 Naval career

 Educated at Sherborne, Ellerton joined the Royal Navy in 1884.
 He served in World War I and, as captain of HMS Cornwall, took part in the Battle of the Falkland Islands in December 1914.
 He was commended for his service in Gallipoli in 1915.

-Promoted to rear admiral in 1921, he was appointed director of training and staff duties at the Admiralty that year, senior naval officer in Gibraltar in 1923 and Commander-in-Chief, East Indies Station in 1925.
+Promoted to rear admiral in 1921, he was appointed director of training and staff duties at the Admiralty that year, senior naval officer in Gibraltar in 1923 and commander-in-chief of the East Indies Station in 1925.
 He was promoted to vice admiral on 4 October 1926, and retired with the rank of admiral in 1929.

 Family

-In 1909 he married Gwendolen Mary Kennard.
+In 1909 Ellerton married Gwendolen Mary Kennard.